lxin42140/sg-ancient-poem/README.md

 ```

 Noted: need to commit first, and then run the command, the command will sync the latest commit to the AWS remote host.
+If changes are not updated, try viewing the page under incognito mode.

 ### C. AWS RDS Credentials